tsnellgrove/dark_castle3/doc/to_do.md

 	IDEA: has mehods push() and pull() and state
 	IDEA: last_action_state can == 'pushed', 'pulled', 'neutral'
 	IDEA: auto_pre_action resets state to 'neutral'
+IDEA: I want the trigger and condition switches to be clearly embeded in the machine

 ##########################